Tuvan People's Republic: Absorption into the USSR

 Tuvan orientation towards Moscow intensified during the war.
 In September 1943, the written language was again changed, this time from the Latin to the Cyrillic script, the standard alphabet in the Soviet Union.
 By 1941, the national symbols, such as the flag and emblem, had been changed to the same style as various Soviet regions.
-Tuvan underwent intense Russification of social and economic practices, and virtually all remaining opposition to Stalinist policy was eradicated.
+Tuva then underwent intense Sovietization of society as well as economy, resulting in the virtual eradication of those who opposed Stalinist policies.
 The Soviets desired the mineral resources of the republic and a permanent end to Mongolian-Chinese geopolitical intrigues in the region.
 This process culminated in the absorption of Tuva in 1944, under the rule of General Secretary Salchak Toka and his wife, Head of State Khertek Anchimaa-Toka.

 On 7 August 1944, the Central Committee of the TPRP decided to subsume Tuva into the Soviet Union.
 This was supported on 15 August by the 9th Plenary Session.
 On 17 August, the 7th Extraordinary Session of the Little Khural created a "Declaration of the Accession of the Tuvan People's Republic to the Soviet Union".
 Finally, on 11 October 1944, at a meeting of the Presidium of the Supreme Soviet, Khertek Anchimaa-Toka read out the declaration detailing the desire for Tuva to join the USSR, which was accepted.
 The decision went into effect on 1 November 1944, and the Tuvan People's Republic thus became the Tuvan Autonomous Oblast, a part of the Russian SFSR (the largest constituent republic of the Soviet Union).

 Salchak Toka's position changed from "General Secretary of the TPRP" to "First Secretary of the Oblast Committee of the CPSU of the Tuvan Autonomous Oblast" (changed to "Republican Committee" in 1961) and continued his rule of the region until his death in 1973.

 On 10 October 1961, the Tuvan Autonomous Oblast became the Tuvan ASSR, still within the Russian SFSR, and remained so until 1992.
 The area that was the Tuvan People's Republic is now known as the Tuva Republic within the Russian Federation.